ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/animal/functional_group_data.md

 habitat use, and vertical occupancy).
 However, trait data for many tropical taxa remain incomplete, and therefore trait estimation and ecological inference are often required.

-TODO - I couldn't find the "Hendriks and Muller, 2008" paper mentioned below, so I couldn't add it in as a proper reference.
-Nick please let me know what this paper is so I can fix this

 For our preparation of site-specific simulations such as the Maliau simulation, we used commonly found species as representatives for each functional group to estimate parameters such as adult body mass.
 In the case where adult body mass is unavailable,